ekristen/aws-nuke/README.md

 ## Attribution, License, and Copyright

-The rewrite of this tool to use [libnuke](https://github.com/ekristen/libnuke) would not have been posssible without the hard work that came before me on the original tool by the team and contributors over at [rebuy-de](https://github.com/rebuy-de) and their original work on [rebuy-de/aws-nuke](https://github.com/rebuy-de/aws-nuke).
+The rewrite of this tool to use [libnuke](https://github.com/ekristen/libnuke) would not have been possible without the hard work that came before me on the original tool by the team and contributors over at [rebuy-de](https://github.com/rebuy-de) and their original work on [rebuy-de/aws-nuke](https://github.com/rebuy-de/aws-nuke).